forrest315/ngx-router-example/README.md

 6. once found a mapper got a mapper which not appears in cache via the "father path match", will put it into cache; if there is no match at all, will put a default match into catch to avoid next loop match, it will get out-of-date after the next cache update job.
 7. default match is to 127.0.0.1:8081, which will only return an error message.

+## redis version

+use nginx_redis.conf and set up a redis service, do not need api and http_level.lua.

 ## Author

 Liu Chong <mail@clojure.cn>